bespoken/bespoken-docs/cli/getting-started.md

 $ bst
 ```

-Haven't used npm before?, we have you covered:
+Haven't used npm before?
+We have you covered:
 [How To Install NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm)

 You will then be able to use our commands, described below: